kmsec-uk/favicon-hash.kmsec.uk/README.md

 curl --data-binary @favicon.ico https://favicon-hash.kmsec.uk/file/
 ```

-Once you have the favicon hash, you can search Shodan using `http.favicon.hash:<hash>`
+Once you have the favicon hash, you can search Shodan using the search filter `http.favicon.hash:<hash>`